 - A burning, numbness, or tingling feeling that is not normal.

 - Hearing problems like lowered hearing and loss of hearing have happened with this drug.
 Sometimes this may go away but sometimes it may not.
-Call your doctor right away if you have ringing in the ears or any change in your hearing.
+Call the doctor right away if your child has ringing in the ears or any change in hearing.

 - Upset stomach or throwing up.